Sample Flight Itinerary for Visa: Editable Templates

 If you are filing a Schengen short-stay visa, pick round-trip when your entry and exit dates are fixed by leave approvals or tour dates.
 Choose open-jaw only when your city order is clearly supported by your plan, like arriving in Paris and departing from Rome after overland travel.

-If your case is a US B1/B2 visa, you usually benefit from an itinerary that shows intent without overcommitting.
+If your case is a US B1/B2 visa, you usually benefit from accurate intended dates where the application requests them.
 A round-trip is still the cleanest, but a one-way plus onward can work when your meeting dates are fixed, and your return depends on business outcomes.

 If you are submitting for a Canada TRV, choose the shape that survives processing uncertainty.
 A round-trip with a reasonable buffer is safer than a multi-city plan that you may need to rewrite if your processing extends.